-If you have been involved in a New Mexico highway crash involving a commercial or “big” truck, semi truck, tractor trailer, etc., you know truck accidents are different from car accidents.
+If you have been involved in a New Mexico highway crash involving a commercial or “big” truck, semi-truck, tractor-trailer, etc., you know truck crashes are different from car accidents.
 Two primary factors make large, heavy truck, or commercial motor vehicle (CMV), accidents much worse than passenger car accidents:

-- Truck size: Large 18-wheelers and similar commercial trucks can weigh more than 10,000 pounds and carry up to 80,000 pounds of cargo.
+- Truck Size: Large 18-wheelers and similar commercial trucks can weigh more than 10,000 pounds and carry up to 80,000 pounds of cargo.
 Their impact in a collision with a passenger vehicle can be catastrophic, particularly if the truck is moving at full speed.
-Occupants of cars, pickups, SUVs and vans are likely to suffer serious injury, if not death, while the trucker walks away from the crash.
+Occupants of cars, pickups, SUVs, and vans are likely to suffer a serious injury, if not death, while the trucker walks away from the crash.

-The New Mexico Department of Transportation says in its most recent crash facts report that the number of heavy truck crashes, heavy truck-involved fatalities, and their percentage among total crashes and total fatalities have been at their highest levels during the previous five years.
+The New Mexico Department of Transportation says in its most recent truck accident facts report that the number of heavy truck crashes, heavy truck-involved fatalities, and their percentage among total crashes and total fatalities have been at their highest levels during the previous five years.

 If you have ever come across a large-truck accident on Interstate 40 or I-25 or elsewhere in the Albuquerque area, you may have been shocked by the destruction.
 Now that you have been injured or a loved one has died in a truck accident, you understand the true extent of damage done in commercial truck accidents.

-Parnall Law’s truck accident lawyers have been working for residents of Albuquerque and other Central New Mexico communities who have been unjustly injured in trucks accidents since 2009.
-We have seen the serious pain, suffering and losses that occur in collisions with 18-wheelers, semis and other transfer trucks.
+Parnall Law’s truck crash lawyers have been working for residents of Albuquerque and other Central New Mexico communities who have been unjustly injured in truck accidents since 2009.
+We have seen the serious pain, suffering, and losses that occur in collisions with 18-wheelers, semis, and other transfer trucks.
 We have also seen how trucking companies cover up and cover for negligent truck drivers after wrecks that have left innocent people maimed and killed.

 - $2.5 million for the wrongful death of a motorcyclist hit by a pickup truck driver